Beautiful Signs for a Better Planet

 While some companies tout their “green” campaigns by promoting standard recycling and the occasional use of eco-friendly substrates, Simon Nussbaum has made sustainability the beating heart of his company.
 Just over a year ago, Nussbaum started Green Dot Sign, which fabricates sustainable, ADA-compliant signage.
 Nussbaum has even developed his own patent-pending production process in the name of environmental responsibility.
 The epiphany occurred when Nussbaum was operating his Image360 franchise in 2015.
 “We were making a pile of what was going into the dumpster.
 There was this huge piece of polycarbonate.
 It took two people to get it into the dumpster,” Nussbaum recalled.
 “I was looking at it and said, ‘That’s going to be in a landfill unchanged for thousands and thousands of years.’
 That’s when I started to come up with ways to do things a little bit better.”

 Green Dot Sign’s sign fabrication method is centered on 3D-printing raised ADA content directly to wood blanks.
 “It penetrates into the wood fibers, so there’s no adhesive or machining.
 That’s the core of it,” Nussbaum said.
 “The wood is all sustainably sourced to promote rural economies, and forestry in general.”
-Customers can either purchase ready-to-order signs or custom signs.
+Customers can either purchase standard quick ship ADA and office signs or fully custom signs.

 Nussbaum is engaged on multiple fronts to prove and nourish his company’s commitment to sustainability.
 On Green Dot Sign’s website is a downloadable, environmental scientist-written white paper, which confirms that each sign produced by Green Dot Sign keeps 250 grams (or nearly nine ounces) of plastic from being used.
 The signs themselves can contribute to LEED building certification credits.
 For its ready-to-order ADA signs and most of its custom signs, Green Dot Sign uses Forest Stewardship Council (FSC) 100% certified wood.
 Green Dot Sign also has a recycling program where its signs can be returned in exchange for a 10% credit on the client’s next order.